syagawa/cameyamasan/README.md

 ### Compile source to Camera by PlatformIO in PC

-1. Install VSCode & PlatformIO
+1. Install VSCode & PlatformIO to PC.
 2. git clone this repository.
 3. Install VSCode on pc, start VSCode, then install PlatformIO extension.
     * Set M5Stack-Timer-Cam